openshift/enhancements/enhancements/api-review/add-ClusterImagePolicy-and-ImagePolicy-for-Signature-Verification.md

 	PolicyType PolicyType `json:"policyType"`
 	// publicKey defines the root of trust based on a sigstore public key.
 	// +optional

+    // ImagePolicySecret references a Kubernetes Secret containing PolicyType data.
+    // The Secret should be of type 'Opaque' and include the necessary PolicyType information.
+    // +optional
+    ImagePolicySecret *corev1.SecretReference `json:"imagePolicySecret,omitempty"`

 	PublicKey *PublicKey `json:"publicKey,omitempty"`
 	// fulcioCAWithRekor defines the root of trust based on the Fulcio certificate and the Rekor public key.
 	// For more information about Fulcio and Rekor, please refer to the document at: